Prathith21/Spring-and-Spring-Boot/README.md

 ## Component Stereotype Annotation
 @Component is used replace all the beans in configration file of Java.
 We dont need to create all those beans.
 We just need to specify @Component on top of class for those where objects has to be created. and we use @ComponentScan on top of Configration file to indicate which package to scan for components.

+## Value Annotation
+Value Annotation is mainly used to assign the values to the variables.
+We can also directly assign values like int age = 20 but its not a good practice and its hardcoding .
+So we use @Value("21") and here we can also get the values from properties file.